FleekHQ/space-daemon/README.md

 Required for sharing files between users and backing it up.
 It stores all backed up files encrypted using a set of keys so that only you, and people you share files with, can read the data.
 We host our own instance of the Textile Hub, and by default, Space Daemon will conect to it.
 It can be customized by providing the `-textilehub` flag and `-textilethreads` flag.

+If you want to host your own Textile Hub node, you can [read its documentation here](https://github.com/textileio/textile)

 ### Space Services

 We provide hosted alternatives for these services.
 You can deploy your own by following the instructions in its repo: